Things to do in Izamal in the Yucatan Peninsula

 Kinich Kakmo Mayan Pyramid

-This is one pyramid that you can climb in the Yucatan and we highly recommend that you do, the view from the top over the “yellow city” is really worth the climb.
+This is one pyramid you can climb in the Yucatan, and we highly recommend that you do; the view from the top over the “yellow city” is worth the climb.
 You will need to be careful as some of the steps are uneven.
-It is not a busy tourist attraction for a Mayan site so you may find that you have it all to yourself.
+It is not a busy tourist attraction for a Mayan site, so you may have it all to yourself.

 Admission: Free